MicrosoftDocs/azure-devops-docs/docs/repos/git/use-ssh-keys-to-authenticate.md

 To use key-based authentication, you first need to generate public/private key pairs for your client. **ssh-keygen.exe** is used to generate key files and the algorithms DSA, RSA, ECDSA, or Ed25519 can be specified.
 If no algorithm is specified, RSA is used.

 >[!NOTE]
-> The only SSH key type supported by Azure DevOps is _RSA_
+> The only SSH key type supported by Azure DevOps is _RSA_.

 To generate key files using the RSA algorithm, run the following command from a PowerShell or another shell such as `bash` on your client: